vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 - It can log only to the system log.
 - It is inflexible in the formatting it uses.

 WeeWX V4 will transition to using Python's [`logging`](https://docs.python.org/3/library/logging.html) package.
+It has several advantages:
+- It abstracts out logging destinations, formatting, and filtering, allowing all to be changed at runtime.
+- It has destinations that work on Windws.
+- It can support email or socket logging.

+In short, it is a much more flexible facility.
+Plus, it's easy to use.

 This is a guide to how `logging` is implemented within WeeWX.